gritukan/hamkaas/README.md

 [Lab 4: HamKaas Part 1](lab4/README.md).
 In this lab you will start working on the HamKaas compiler and will learn about the basic concepts behind compilers.

 [Lab 5: HamKaas Part 2](lab5/README.md).
 In this lab you will implement an optimizer for your compiler.
 At the end, you will add new operations to your compiler and will be able to run LLaMA 2 7b.

+Lab 6: Distributed Inference.
+This lab is not ready yet, consider liking this [issue](https://github.com/gritukan/hamkaas/issues/2) if you are interested in it.
+This lab will be about NCCL and distributed deep learning algorithms.

 # FAQ